CSwigg/lc_tools/README.md

-# lc_tools
+# lcTools

 Light Curve tools is a simple script that is meant to take in query outputs from SDSS SkyServer (and eventually PANSTARRS) in the form of CSV files and perform tasks to make a table of detections more useable.

-# Grouping:
-Currently, lcTools most useful function is its grouping function.
-SDSS databases with DR >= 14 allow for grouping by 'thingID' from the 'DetectionIndex' table, however, the Stripe 82 database lacks a 'thingID'.
-Individual Stripe 82 detections are grouped into their respective star/galaxy by finding similar coordinate positions.
-Both grouping methods use pandas.DataFrame.group_by() which allows for quick grouping compared to more naive methods.
+Also capable of retrieving a direct SQL query from the SDSS Stripe 82 and DR14 databases following an example string such as:

+'''
+query_txt = 'SELECT TOP 10                         \
+    objID, ra, dec, modelMag_u, modelMag_g \
+FROM                                       \
+    PhotoPrimary                           \
+WHERE                                      \
+    ra BETWEEN 140 and 141                 \
+AND dec BETWEEN 20 and 21                  \
+AND type = 6                               \
+AND clean = 1                              \
+AND modelMag_u - modelMag_g < 0.5'

+import lcTools as lc
+# Call photoTable classmethod for di
+grouped_sources = lc.photoTable.sql_retrieve('DR14', query_txt, s = True)

+'''

-# Goals:
+# Future

-- Make object that actually does the plotting after all objects are grouped.
-Right now, lcTools is meant to be treated as a simple helper instance to go along with a user's personalized plotting script.
-It would be nice to expand this to make quick, simple light curves.

-- Some sort of way to interface directly with the SkyServer CasJobs query tool and have a script access it directly.
-This could replace having to open a browser, go to CasJobs, make a query, download a .csv into the correct folder, and then do the plotting.
-Astroquery might help with this (?).
+- Single statistic variability (Swinbank el al. 2015)
+- Actual documentation.